Neos-Metaverse/NeosLocale/README.md

 - DON'T update the Localization Status section of this document, it is automatically generated when changes are merged
 - DON'T update the MISSING.md file manually, it's automatically generated as part of the build process based on the changes you submit
 - DON'T convert the formatting of the entire document.
 This creates major merge conflicts and makes it hard to track what was actually changed, plus it introduces inconsistencies
+- DON'T correct mistakes in the string keys, only report them.
+They will be fixed by a script, which will apply the correction to all locales at once.

 # If you're contributing a new language
 1) Create a new Issue (https://github.com/Frooxius/NeosLocale/issues) for given language in format "Language [lang-code]", for example "English [en]", which will help coordinate efforts of different translators.